Timur (name)

-Timur, Temur, Temür, Temir or Tömör is a masculine Turkic and Mongolic given name which literally means iron.
-It is a cognate of the Bosnian and Turkish name Demir.
+Timur, Temur, Temür, Temir, Teymur or Tömör is a masculine Turkic and Mongolic given name which literally means iron.
+It is a cognate of the Turkish name Demir.
 In Indonesian, timur translates to east, and symbolizes hope by the rising sun.

 Timur (Тиму́р) is also a popular name for boys in post-Soviet states, due in part to its usage in the novel Timur and His Squad by Arkady Gaidar.

 Notable people with the name include: